frconor-ebook/meditations/_posts/2025-11-17-pray-for-the-dead.md

 I saw a painting once of a priest saying Mass, and in the painting under the altar was Purgatory, and above the altar was Heaven.
 As the priest was saying Mass, there were souls that were going from Purgatory up to Heaven.
 It was a graphic expression of the belief of the Church and of the power of the Mass.

 The Second Book of Maccabees recounts a great battle in which the Israelites were victorious over the Idumeans, thanks to God\'s assistance.

 On the following day, Judas Maccabeus ordered that his fallen soldiers were to be brought back to be buried with their kinsmen.
 It was therefore discovered, however, that "under the tunic of every one of the dead they found sacred tokens of the idols of Jamnia, which the law forbids the Jews to wear.
 And it became clear to all that this was why these men had fallen."

 We\'re told in the Book of Maccabees, "So they all blessed the ways of the Lord, the righteous Judge, who reveals the things that are hidden; and they turned to prayer."

 Judas Maccabeus took up a collection and received two thousand drachmas of silver, "which he sent to Jerusalem to provide for a sin offering."

 The inspired author concludes: "In doing this he acted very well and honorably, taking account of the resurrection.
 For if he were not expecting that those who had fallen would rise again, it would have been superfluous and foolish to pray for the dead.
 But if he was looking to the splendid reward that is laid up for those who fall asleep in godliness, it was a holy and pious thought.
-And so he made atonement for the dead, that they might be delivered from their sin" (*cf*.
+And so, he made atonement for the dead, that they might be delivered from their sin" (*cf*.
 2 Macc.
 12:39-46).

 *Lumen gentium* of the Second Vatican Council says: "Fully conscious of this communion of the whole Mystical Body of Jesus Christ, the pilgrim Church from the very first ages of the Christian religion has cultivated with great piety the memory of the dead, and because it is a holy and wholesome thought to pray for the dead that they may be loosed from their sins, also offers suffrages for them" (Vatican II, *Lumen gentium*, Point 50, November 21, 1964).

 St. Ephraim commented, "If the army of Maccabeus was able to expiate the sins of their fallen comrades, imagine how much more supernatural good is done by the priests of the Son through their prayers and holy offerings!"
 (St. Ephraim, *Testamentum*).

 The first Christians were so accustomed to praying for the dead that this feature was soon included in the Mass.
-And so, in the First Eucharistic Prayer, the priest says, "Remember, Lord, those who have died and have gone before us marked by the sign of faith, especially those for whom we now pray\...May these, and all who sleep in Christ, find in your presence light, happiness, and peace."
+And so, in the First Eucharistic Prayer, the priest says, "Remember, Lord, those who have died and have gone before us marked with the sign of faith, especially those for whom we now pray\...May these, and all who sleep in Christ, find in your presence light, happiness, and peace."

-And in the Eucharistic Prayer II, we say, "Remember our brothers and sisters who have gone to their rest in the hope of rising again; bring them and all the departed into the light of your presence."
+And in the Eucharistic Prayer II, \[the priest says\], "Remember our brothers and sisters who have gone to their rest in the hope of rising again; bring them and all the departed into the light of your presence."

 One writer says, "This prayer for the suffering Church in Purgatory seems to have come down to us from the Roman liturgy, to judge by some of the expressions used in the Latin text.

-"The opening words of some of these can be seen in inscriptions on tombs in catacombs, inscriptions like "with the sign of faith," "in the sleep of the just," "a place of refreshment."
-These and similar expressions are found in the Catacombs of Priscilla and the accounts of the martyrdom of Sts.
-Perpetua and Felicity" (Federico Suarez, *The Sacrifice of the Altar*).
+"The opening words of some of these can be seen in inscriptions on tombs in the catacombs, inscriptions like 'with the sign of faith,' 'in the sleep of the just,' 'a place of refreshment.'
+These and similar expressions are found in the Catacombs of Priscilla and the accounts of the martyrdom of Saints Perpetua and Felicity" (Federico Suarez, *The Sacrifice of the Altar*).

 This teaching, that we the living have the power to intercede for the dead, has always been held by believers.
 It was solemnly declared a truth of the Faith by the Second Council of Lyons in 1274.